-If you want to bell other people in your ISs, such as your family or friends, make sum they understand you've chosen not to tell your partner.
+If you want to tell other people in your life, such as your family or friends, make sure they understand you've chosen not to tell your partner.
 And only tell people you trust.

-How do I hide my and PriP ails?
+How do I hide my oral PrEP pills?

-There are tots of ways to keep your pills hidden.
+There are lots of ways to keep your pills hidden.
 You could try:

-- Keeping them with other modications in a different container

-- Keeping them in your bag in a little pouch

-- Reeping them with your tampons or pads.
+- · Keeping them with other medications in a different container - · Keeping them in your bag or backpack in a little pouch - (Women) Keeping them with your tampons or pads

-Women who are really worried about their partners finding their pills might keep them somewhere else, like at a frienel's house, but this can make it difficult to remember to take them every day.
+People who are really worried about their partners finding their pills might keep them somewhere else, like at a friend's house, but this can make it difficult to remember to take them as prescribed.

-Other warren don't hide the pills and instead pretend they're something else, like pills for period pare or their contraceptive.
+Other people don't hide the pills and instead pretend they're something else, like pills for period pains, contraception or headaches.